christinamuthoni/pesapal/static/input/index.md

-# Welcome to My Website!
+"Welcome to Jaba site!

-This is the homepage of my awesome website.
-Enjoy your stay!
+We're thrilled to have you here on our platform.
+Feel free to explore and make yourself at home as you discover the wonderful content we have to offer.
+Enjoy your visit!"